t4upl/quick_shots/currencyexchange/currencyexchange/README.md

 As a source of data I have used data available from the European Central Bank [data](https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/eurofxref-graph-pln.en.html)

 European Central Bank provides data in XML format in daily intervals going as far back as 1999-01-04.
-This was important to me as I wanted to find out which day of the week is the best for an exchange.
+Daily intervals were important to me as I wanted to find out which day of the week is the best for an exchange.
 </details>

 ## Main takeaways
 <details>
 <summary>Main takeaways</summary>

 1. PLN is strongly losing value over time.
-As a general rule if you are waiting for an exchange you are losing money.
+As a general rule if you are waiting for an exchange, you are losing money.
 2. Exchange rate fluctuations don't make up for the general trend of PLN losing value.
 The sooner you exchange the better.
 3. On a month-to-month basis:
 -  February - is the best month to buy EUR/USD followed by April and January